Bump 'n' Jump

 The arcade game was a commercial success in Japan and North America.
-The game was ported to the Atari 2600, Intellivision, ColecoVision, Nintendo Entertainment System, and Sharp X1.
-The Famicom version of Burnin' Rubber was published as Buggy Popper (バギー・ポッパー, Bagī Poppā) in Japan in 1986.
+It was ported to the Atari 2600, Intellivision, ColecoVision, Nintendo Entertainment System, and Sharp X1.
+The Famicom version of Burnin' Rubber was published as Buggy Popper (バギー・ポッパー, Bagī Poppā) in Japan in October 1986.

 Gameplay

 The enemy vehicles are cars and trucks.
-Cars can be bumped into obstacles or jumped upon and destroyed, while trucks cannot be bumped; they can only be jumped upon to destroy them, and will sometimes drop obstacles that will destroy the player or one extra life.
-At the end of each level players receive bonus points for the number of enemy vehicles crashed.
-Going from one level to another is characterized by a change of seasons.
-Players get points for bumping other cars and causing the other cars to crash.
-If the player completes a level without destroying another car by bumping it or jumping on it, the player receives a 50,000-point bonus.
+Cars can be bumped into obstacles or jumped upon and destroyed.
+Trucks cannot be bumped and can only be jumped upon to destroy them and will sometimes drop debris that the player has to avoid.
+Players get points for bumping other cars and causing them to crash.
+At the end of each level, players receive 500 points per enemy vehicle crashed, but making it through the level without wrecking any vehicles results in a special bonus of 50,000 points.
+Going from one level to another is characterised by a change of seasons.

 When a large obstacle which needs to jumped over, such as a body of water, is approaching, then the game displays a flashing exclamation point as a warning.

+When the speed of the car is at least 100 mph, players are able to perform a jump.
+Cars are lost upon wrecking into either side of the road, plunging into water, or hitting an obstacle.
+The game continues until the player runs out of cars.
+Extra cars will be given during the game, except after 999,999 points are scored.
+Once this score is reached, a "survival of the fittest" mode will activate for the rest of the game, to the very last life.

 Ports

 Mattel Electronics licensed Bump 'n' Jump from Data East and in 1983 released an Intellivision version and then a version for the Atari 2600.
 They also produced a version for ColecoVision distributed by Coleco in 1984.

-Data East released a port of Burnin' Rubber as Buggy Popper for the Famicom in Japan in 1986.
-It was released for the Nintendo Entertainment System in North America by Vic Tokai in March 1987 as Bump 'n' Jump.
-Adding a level of complexity, the NES version of the game also requires that players pick up cans of gasoline that are interspersed throughout each course, as their car uses up fuel steadily throughout the game if the car goes too fast.
+Data East released a port of Burnin' Rubber as Buggy Popper for the Famicom in Japan on 8 October 1986.
+It was published for the Nintendo Entertainment System in North America by Vic Tokai in December 1988 as Bump 'n' Jump.
+Adding a level of complexity, the NES version of the game also requires players to pick up cans of gasoline that are interspersed in each course, since the car uses up fuel steadily throughout the game if it's going too fast.